NooneBug/obsidian_vaults/Entity_typing_sota/paper/2019 Dai - Improving Fine-grained Entity Typing with Entity Linking.md

 The model is composed with the following modules:

-- Context representation: BiLSTM over word vectors [[Encoders - Neural Based Models - Recurrent architectures]][[Encoders - Pretrained Word Embeddings]]
+- Context representation: BiLSTM over word vectors #encoders_with_recurrent_architecture #pretrained_word_embeddings_glove
-- Mention string representation: average of mention word vectors [[Encoders - Pretrained Word Embeddings]] (GloVe)
+- Mention string representation: average of mention word vectors #pretrained_word_embeddings_glove
 - KB Type Representation:
 	- run an EL algorithm on the current example
 	- if EL returns something, extract the types and return the onehot encodings of all extracted types (one vector)